 - Identify and prioritize the traffic to decrypt:

 - Decide which applications to decrypt (sanctioned, unsanctioned).
 Don’t allow encrypted unsanctioned applications.

 - Decide which devices to decrypt (corporate, BYOD, mobile, etc.).Enterprises don’t control BYOD devices.
 If you allow BYOD devices on your network, decrypt their traffic and subject it to the same Security policy that you apply to other network traffic.
-To do this, redirect BYOD users through a captive portal, instruct them how to download and install the CA certificate, and clearly notify users that their traffic will be decrypted.
+To do this, redirect BYOD users through an Authentication Portal, instruct them how to download and install the CA certificate, and clearly notify users that their traffic will be decrypted.
 Educate BYOD users about the process and include it in your company’s privacy and computer usage policy.